-WriteMapper 2 is a mind-mapping and writing app that is available on your iPhone, iPad, Mac, and Windows.
+WriteMapper 2 is a mind mapping and writing app that is available on your iPhone, iPad, Mac, and Windows.
 It is the perfect app for a distraction-free writing experience for structured content.
-WriteMapper costs $9.99 for the iPhone version, $19.99 for the iPad version and $39.95 for the desktop version (macOS or Windows).
+WriteMapper costs $9.99 for the iPhone version, $19.99 for the iPad version, and $39.95 for the desktop version (macOS or Windows).
 The app has a 7-day full-featured trial on all platforms.
-You can try it for free before purchasing it, to appreciate what you’re paying for.
+You can try it for free before purchasing it to appreciate what you’re paying for.

 This review focuses on the iPad version of the app.
 WriteMapper has the simplest homepage we’ve seen in a writing app.
 When you open it, you can choose to open an existing WriteMap file or create one from scratch.
 You can import projects from Files.
-Your projects can be any the following formats: Markdown, HTML, Microsoft Word or WriteMap (the app’s native format).
+Your projects can be in any of the following formats: Markdown, HTML, Microsoft Word or WriteMap (the app’s native format).
 The app automatically converts them into a mind map.

 Creating a new document

-The Plus icon (bottom toolbar) lets you add a new child node for the selected node.
+The plus icon (bottom toolbar) lets you add a new child node for the selected node.
 You can rename the child node.
 Without a keyboard for your iPad, creating child nodes is a bit of a pain.
 You have to tap the parent node and the plus icon every time you add a new child node.
 To edit a child node, double-tap it or use the editing icon.